 i. the responsible employee’s obligation to report the names of the alleged subject of the prohibited conduct and the person who allegedly committed the prohibited conduct, as well as the relevant facts related to the incident, to the Title IX Coordinator or one of the Deputy Title IX Coordinators; and

 ii. the privileged confidential resources and the confidential resources available to the student, faculty or staff.

-D. The College cannot ensure complete confidentiality should a reporting party desire to pursue informal resolution procedures or formal complaint procedures.
-However, the College will preserve the confidentiality of all parties to the maximum extent possible.
+D. The College cannot ensure complete confidentiality should a reporting party desire to pursue informal resolution procedures or formal resolution procedures.
+However, the College will preserve the confidentiality of all parties to the maximum extent possible, subject to legal requirements or as otherwise necessary to disclose on a need-to-know basis.
 When a Complaint is made by or regarding a member of the faculty or staff, if deemed appropriate by the Title IX Coordinator, the supervisor of the faculty or staff member will be informed.

 E. The College is required by the Clery Act, which is a federal law, to report the occurrence of various crimes, including certain sex offenses covered by this Policy, in an annual report of College-related crime statistics.
 This report does not include personally identifiable information about the people involved in the offenses, but some College faculty and staff who receive complaints or other information under this Policy may also be required to report such information in the College’s Clery Act report.
 More information about the Clery Act can be found on the College’s website.